 The most prolific writer on genealogy and heraldry in South Africa, Dr. Pama was born in Rotterdam.
 His entire life revolved around books, writing, research and publishing in the Netherlands, England and South Africa.
 His revision of the early De Villiers Geslagsregister and universally known as the 'De Villiers/Pama' brought genealogy into the homes of the ordinary individual.
 Books on local history have also come from his pen.
 A founding member of the Genealogical Society in 1964, he edited its journal FAMILIA for 28 years.
 Pama was heavily involved with the formation of South Africa's Bureau of Heraldry on whose board he served.
 He was also chairman of the Heraldry Society of South Africa.

 Mr Johannes (Jan) van der Bijl (1901-1977)

-Stellenbosch born Jan van der Bijl had a deep love for his birthplace and at his death bequeathed his home for use as a museum.
+Stellenbosch-born Jan van der Bijl had a deep love for his birthplace and at his death bequeathed his house for use as a museum.
 A physicist by profession he studied at both Stellenbosch and Harvard in the United States, but spent his active career as a physicist at the University of the Orange Free State in Bloemfontein.
 Upon retirement he devoted his energy to genealogy and history, on which he published important work.
 A two-volume manuscript work on the grants and erven of Stellenbosch demonstrates his zeal to record the history of his home town.
-His genealogical publication on the Van der Bijl family from the progenitor who settled at Stellenbosch in 1680 is masterpiece of research.
+His genealogical publication on the Van der Bijl family from the progenitor who settled at Stellenbosch in 1680 is a masterpiece of research.